YangfanCheng1/github.io/index.md

 }

 ```
-And `Resource` interface which would represent a file or a directory:
+And `Resource` interface which represents a file or a directory:

 ```java
 public interface Resource {